We continue on from Brazil.

 Kronenbourg Blanc 1664 Pale Lager – $4.25

 Kronenbourg is available in France throughout the year and you’ll also find it on the dinner menu at Be Our Guest Restaurant over at Magic Kingdom, among other locations.
 This witbier is otherwise heavy on the lemon and orange citrus up front with some lingering coriander spice on the back end.
-It’s a pretty expensive proposition at the Festival.
+It’s a pretty expensive proposition at the Festival and there are better options at nearby Belgium and The American Adventure at Block & Hans and Hops & Barley.